juliabase/juliabase/doc/django-refdb.rst

     bzr branch lp:django-refdb

 Adjust the settings in ``settings.py``.
-This is standard Django work, so I just refer to the next section for the Django-RefDB-specific settings.
+This is standard Django work, so I just refer to the section `Settings`_ for the Django-RefDB-specific settings.

+Note that the middleware classes

+1. chantal_common.middleware.LocaleMiddleware
+2. refdb.middleware.TransactionMiddleware
+3. refdb.middleware.ConditionalViewMiddleware

+the app names

+1. chantal_common
+2. refdb
+3. staticfiles

+and the template context processors

+* refdb.context_processors.default
+* chantal_common.context_processors.default

+are special to Django-RefDB.
+Mind the ordering as well as the fact that they come *after* the built-in items.

 If you want to get updates of Django-RefDB by just pulling from the branch on Launchpad, or if you'd like to contribute to Django-RefDB, it may be wise not